GED Social Studies Free Online Classes

 What Should I Study for GED Social Studies?

-• Civics & Government-50%
+• Civics & Government – 50%

-• Geography & the World-15%
+• Geography -5%

 • Interpret graphs, charts, and numbers relating to Social Studies

-• Analyze the history and interpret historical events
+• Analyze history and interpret historical events

 • Understand subject matter related to Social Studies